-- Any poet who meets one of the below criteria on the date of the application deadline, in any given year, is eligible to apply:
+- Any translator who meets one of the below criteria on the date of the application deadline, in any given year, is eligible to apply:

 - U.S. Citizen